fluerdelis1925/practicescoding/README.md

 # practicescoding

-this is for testing of git
+this is for testing of git and also practice of html and css